-Located a little over an hour from SJU airport, enjoy the rustic serenity that going isla adentro (inland) provides, and discover the charm and adventures of the inner regions of the island.
+Located a little over an hour from Luis Muñoz Marín International Airport (SJU), enjoy the rustic serenity that going isla adentro (inland) provides, and discover the charm and adventures of the inner regions of the Island.

 For those feeling adventurous, Ciales has cave systems where you can practice rappelling and canyoneering.
 Known for their numerous corridors and beautiful waterfalls, the Yuyú and Archillas caverns have impressive rock formations and fascinating ancient petroglyphs.

-If your adventurous spirit is waning, you can also enjoy the scenery in a more laid-back setting at the Paseo Lineal Juan Antonio Corretjer, a recreational space fit for riding bikes, walking, and just gazing at the horizon.
+You can enjoy the scenery in a more laid-back setting at the Paseo Lineal Juan Antonio Corretjer, a recreational space with murals and sculptures fit for riding bikes, walking, and just gazing at the horizon.
 It has a beautiful view of the Río Grande de Manatí, with shaded sitting areas to rest and local artisans showcasing their creations.
 The park was named for Juan Antonio Corretjer, one of Puerto Rico's most revered poets.
 While you're in Ciales, you can also visit a museum dedicated to his life, Casa Corretjer.

 The Museum of Coffee

-Ciales provides a unique opportunity for those coffee lovers who want to know the history of the plantations in Puerto Rico.
-The Museum of Coffee is an intimate place where you can experience some of the best brews on the island, learn about the evolution of coffee roasting, and relax with the panoramic views of the mountains.
+Ciales provides a unique opportunity for coffee lovers who want to know the history of the plantations in Puerto Rico.
+The Museum of Coffee is an intimate place where you can experience some of the best brews on the Island, learn about the evolution of coffee roasting, and relax amid panoramic views of the mountains.
 Spend part of a day appreciating the process coffee beans go through from tree to cup while you bask in delightful aromas.
-The museum also offers barista classes.

 Places to Eat